 - Private Proxy: There is absolutely no comparison when it comes to cyber security between public and private proxies.
-There is always a significantly higher level of security since a private proxy provide a unique internet address dedicated to only you.
+There is always a significantly higher level of security since a private proxy provides a unique internet address with authenticated access.

 Differences in Anonymity:

 - Public Proxy: The majority of public proxies are run by unscrupulous sites that are vulnerable to exposing your data.
 Many public proxies are also transparent, meaning that instead of hiding your IP, they merely pass it on to the website you are visiting.

 - Private Proxy: A private proxy server can almost guarantee your IP address will be invisible.
 This allows complete concealment and security when working on the internet.

 - Public Proxy: The vast majority (if not all) publicly available free proxy servers do not require any registration or authentication.
 In addition, it is insanely time consuming to test free proxies.
 These pubic proxies either belong to someone else, or are computers that have been compromised by hackers.
 As a result, free and public proxies come and go and often are not even available after just a few uses.
 It has even occurred that this type of proxy will go off-line while you are using it.